-Despite popular familiarity with the progesterone hormone, many women remain uncertain as to what role it performs within the body.
-In order to make informed decisions about health, understanding what is progesterone, its definition, and the different types of progesterone is essential.
+Despite familiarity with the progesterone hormone, many women remain uncertain as to what role it performs within the body.
+In order to make informed decisions about health, understanding progesterone and its different types is essential.

-Progesterone is defined as a major progestational steroid hormone that prepares the uterus for a fertilized ovum and maintains pregnancy.
+Progesterone is a major progestational steroid hormone that prepares the uterus for a fertilized ovum and maintains pregnancy.

 If conception does not occur, the corpus luteum breaks down and triggers the beginning of the next menstrual cycle.
 If conception does occur, then the placenta takes control of progesterone secretion to thus prevent the rejection of the developing embryo.

-Accordingly, progesterone is produced in the ovaries and placenta to foster healthy menstruation and by the placenta to support embryonic development and pregnancy.
-The sex hormone is also produced in the adrenal glands.
-More complete information on progesterone's production in glands and receptors is elaborated upon in its own page.
+Mainly, progesterone is produced in the ovaries to foster healthy menstruation and by the placenta to support embryonic development and pregnancy.
+The sex hormone is also largely produced in the adrenal glands.

-Since progesterone is so intricately involved with a woman's reproductive life, a progesterone imbalance can evoke infertility and problems with menstruation.
-While different levels will be produced in a woman's body depending on her reproductive stage, maintaining hormonal balance is essential to overall health.
+Since progesterone is so intricately involved with a woman's reproductive life, a progesterone imbalance can evoke problems with menstruation and fertility.
+While different amounts will be produced depending on reproductive stage, maintaining lifelong hormonal balance is essential to overall health.

 Initially, the name progesterone was a blend of progestin and luteosterone (corpus luteum + sterol).

 However, now the origin of the word progesterone is claimed to be a combination of a physiological and chemical description: progestational steroidal ketone.

 There are two main types of progesterone hormones: steroidal and non-steroidal.

 Steroidal progesterone hormones are endogenous, originating from within women.
 Non-steroidal progesterone hormones are pharmaceutically-made and derived from natural sources, such as plants.

-Progesterone is a steroid hormone that belongs the progestogens, which are derived from pregnenolone.
+Progesterone is a steroid hormone that belongs to the progestogens, which are derived from pregnenolone.
 In fact, progesterone is the only naturally occurring human progestogen.

 Pregnenolone is an endogenous steroid hormone that is a principal precursor to other steroid hormones synthesized by the ovaries and adrenal glands.
-There are four major classes of steroids obtained from pregnenolone: estrogens, progestogens, androgens, and corticosteroids.
+Four major classes of steroids come from pregnenolone: estrogens, progestogens, androgens, and corticosteroids.
 The first three classes are considered sex steroid hormones.